esx-framework/esx_core/README.md

 There is two types of inventories : shared and not shared.

 - Shared inventories dont belong to a specific user.
 Example : foodstore items.
 - Not shared inventories are created for every user in the server.
-They are created in db when player is loaded, Example : property items money
+They are created in db when player is loaded, Example : property items

 You must create the inventory in the database (addon_inventory) before using it :